wmde/wikiba.se/source/extend.md

 To view the templates installed on your (or any) instance, navigate to `<your Wikibase URL>/wiki/Special:AllPages?from=&to=&namespace=10`.

-While there is no single repository for MediaWiki templates, Wikipedia does offer a robust [template resource page](https://en.wikipedia.org/wiki/Wikipedia:Template_index), and they are easily turned up in web searches and by looking through what's installed on any given instance of MediaWiki.
+While there is no single repository for MediaWiki templates, Wikipedia does offer a robust [template resource page](https://en.wikipedia.org/wiki/Wikipedia:Template_index).
+You can find them easily by searching the web or by looking through what's installed on any given instance of MediaWiki.
 When you find a template you want to use, follow [these instructions](https://www.mediawiki.org/wiki/Help:Templates#Copying_from_one_wiki_to_another) to start using it on your instance.

 A few templates that Wikibase users often find useful: